history

 Edited by Gerald M. Steinberg and Anne Herzberg NGO Monitor and Jerusalem Center for Public Affairs

-To order a copy of this book, visit Amazon.com or contact books@ngo-monitor.org.
+To order a copy of this book, visit Amazon.com or contact [email protected].

 Israel has been the subject of numerous controversial U.N. inquiries related to armed conflict and responses to terror attacks.
 But, the scope and impact of the Report of the United Nations Fact-Finding Mission on the Gaza Conflict, known as the Goldstone Report, were particularly extreme.